pixley/Spellblade/README.md

 Spellblade
 ==========

+You are currently on the deprecated side-scroller branch.
+I've decided to move to a top-down twin-stick scheme.

 Just me playing with some ideas on UE4

 Play requires the use of a XInput-compatible controller.
 Left stick moves the character, right stick aims the projectile, and right trigger fires a fireball.